 Around the same time, there was also Star Wars: Clone Wars (2003-5), a series of five-minute animated episodes that aired on the Cartoon Network.
 This was later extended as an animated film Star Wars: The Clone Wars (2008), which was the flagship for an animated tv series Star Wars: The Clone Wars (2008-14).
 Chronologically, the events of these would appear to happen between Attack of the Clones and Revenge of the Sith.
 In 2012, George Lucas sold Lucasfilm to Disney who announced the intention to produce a new trilogy of films, the first of which was J.J.
-Abrams Star Wars Episode VII: The Force Awakens (2015) and to be followed by the upcoming Star Wars Episode VII: The Last Jedi (2017).
-Disney also created a series of live-action spinoff films beginning with Rogue One (2016) and Solo: A Star Wars Story (2018).
+Abrams Star Wars Episode VII: The Force Awakens (2015) and followed by Star Wars Episode VIII: The Last Jedi (2017).
+Disney also created a series of live-action spinoff films with Rogue One (2016) and Solo: A Star Wars Story (2018).